 What’s in a Root

 If you had happened to be an inhabitant of the 17th century, you’d have been eating a very different sort of carrot.
-Differently colored at least, as the carrot cultivars of the age were actually purple, yellow, and white.
-It was only in the 18th century that an orange strain with higher levels of beta-carotene was developed, but its current dominance is actually the result of a political quirk.
+They’d be differently colored, at least, as the carrot cultivars of the age were actually purple, yellow, and white.
+It was only in the 18th century that an orange strain with higher levels of beta-carotene was developed.
+The orange carrot’s current dominance is actually the result of a political quirk.

 At the time, one of the most famous Dutch figures was William, who led the Dutch in a victorious revolt against Spain in 1544.
 William’s seat just happened to be a place in France, which was traditionally pronounced “Aurenja”, which was eventually conflated with the French word for “Orange”… you can probably guess where this is going.
 In any event, you have some enthusiastic, carrot-farming fans of William of Orange to thank for your modern roots.